 Many homeowners find there are pluses to a remodel as opposed to a renovation.

 You Have the Opportunity to Customize Your Home

 As homeowners grow with their home, they may find that their needs change.

-Some may want an addition to accommodate an aging parent, while others may have expanded their families and need to convert a home office into a nursery.
+Some may want an addition to accommodate an aging parent, while others may have expanded their families and need to convert a home office into a nursery or finish an attic and turn it into a bedroom.
 Empty-nesters may want to use one of their bedrooms as a study or gym.